neondatabase/website/content/docs/get-started-with-neon/signing-up.md

   - /docs/cloud/getting_started/
 ---

-You can sign up for Neon for free or and upgrade to one of our paid plans when you scale.
+You can sign up for free and upgrade to a paid plan when you are ready to scale.
 For information about our Free Tier limits, see [Free Tier](/docs/introduction/technical-preview-free-tier).
-For information about Neon's paid plans, see [Billing](/docs/introduction/billing).
+For information about Neon's paid plan options, see [Billing](../introduction/billing.md).

 Signing up for Neon is easy.
-Simply navigate to [https://console.neon.tech](https://console.neon.tech) and sign in with your Github or Google account.
+Simply navigate to [https://console.neon.tech](https://console.neon.tech) and sign in with a Github or Google account.
 ![Neon console sign up](/docs/get-started-with-neon/neon_signin.png)

 After signing in, you are directed to the Neon Console where you can create your first project.
-For instructions, see [Create your first project](/docs/get-started-with-neon/setting-up-a-project).
+For instructions, see [Create your first project](../get-started-with-neon/setting-up-a-project).

 ## Need help?